DaveBenham/VenomModules/README.md

 ![Multimode Filter module image](doc/SVF.png)
 Polyphonic stereo state variable filter for audio and low frequency use.
 It provides simultaneous outputs for low pass, high pass, band pass, and notch modes.
 It also provides a morph output that crossfades between different filter modes.

-The filter is highly resonant without any self oscillation unless feedback is applied.
+The filter is highly resonant, yet will not self oscillate unless feedback is applied.
 This makes it an excellent choice for pinging.

 Every parameter has a primary labeled knob to set the base value, plus an unlabeled CV input with asscociated attenuverter.
 The Cutoff parameter has an additional V/Oct CV input.
 CV input is always summed with the parent base knob value.